 Low β – If a company has a β lower than 1, it represents lower volatility than the benchmark.
 A good example is an electric utility company whose β is 0.45, that would have returned only 4 percent of what the market returned in a particular period of time.

 Negative β – Assuming that a company carries a negative β, it means that it is negatively correlated to the market returns.
 For an example, a metal company having β of -0.2 that would have negative returned i.e. minus (-) 2% when the benchmark rose over 10%.

 Few investments challenge the assumptions by offering the lower value of Beta but track a high record for the higher returns than the benchmark.

 Advantages of Beta (β)

-- In the case of CAPM, a beta is the useful tool.
+- In the case of CAPM, beta is a useful tool.
 The price variability of stock is important to consider while assessing risk.
 If you have taken the risk as the possibility of losing stock value then beta has provided as a proxy for the risk.

 - The price of early-stage technology stocks that fluctuates more than the market.
 It is not hard to assess that stock would be riskier than a low beta stock of the safe-haven utility industry.

 - Besides that, the beta offers a quantifiable, clear measure which gives ease of use.
 Although, there are variations on the beta values that depend on the market index and the time period.